-Your launch will look professional and you will have plenty of time to tune it and adapt your site when the circumstances require it.
+Your launch will look professional and you will have plenty of time to fine-tune it and adapt your site when the circumstances require it.

-Now, what is the one thing you can do today to get one step closer to go live?
+Now, what is the one thing you can do today to get one step closer to launch your website?